Premonoidal and Kleisli double categories: Prerequisites on double categories

-\leref{Shul} and the above proposition, together with a reasoning that we will highlight in \prref{essence} later on, were crucial peaces on which relies the proof of Shulman's remarkable \cite[Theorem 5.1]{Shul}.
-We recall it here (``isofibrancy'' there is a shorter and more practical formulation than what precisely is indeed needed in the claim; we give a more complicated, precise formulation).
+In \cite[Theorem 4.6]{Shul} it is shown that the above described assignment of bicategorical pseudonatural equivalences to invertible liftable vertical strict transformations, {\em i.e.} a companion-lifting of such vertical transformations, is functorial. \leref{Shul} and the above proposition, together with a reasoning that we will highlight in \prref{essence} further below, were crucial pieces on which relies the proof of Shulman's \cite[Theorem 5.1]{Shul}.
+Let us recall what it means for a double category to be monoidal due to Shulman, in our terminology.